 The Trust has established incentive plans to incentivize those persons to render greater service to the Trust.
 During 1997, the Trust's Board of Trustees approved the Universal Health Realty Income Trust 1997 Incentive Plan ("The Plan"), which is a newly created stock option and dividend equivalents rights plan for the employees of the Trust, including officers and directors.
 There are 400,000 shares reserved for issuance under the Plan.
-In connection with this plan, stock options and dividend equivalent rights were granted on June 23, 1997 as follows: Mr. Alan B. Miller was granted 25,000 stock options and 25,000 dividend equivalent rights; Mr. Kirk E. Gorman was granted 12,500 stock options and 12,500 dividend equivalent rights; Mr. Charles F. Boyle was granted 7,500 stock options and 7,500 dividend equivalent rights; Ms. Cheryl K. Ramagano was granted 7,500 stock options and 7,500 dividend equivalent rights and Mr. Timothy J. Fowler was granted 7,500 stock options and 7,500 dividend equivalent rights.
-Mr. Daniel M. Cain, Mr. Myles H.
+In connection with this plan, stock options and dividend equivalent rights were granted on June 23, 1997 as follows: Mr. Alan B. Miller was granted 25,000 stock options and 25,000dividend equivalent rights; Mr. Kirk E. Gorman was granted 12,500 stock options and 12,500 dividend equivalent rights; Mr. Charles F. Boyle was granted 7,500 stock options and 7,500 dividend equivalent rights; Ms. Cheryl K. Ramagano was granted 7,500 stock options and 7,500 dividend equivalent rights and Mr. Timothy J. Fowler was granted 7,500 stock options and 7,500 dividend equivalent rights.
+Mr. Daniel M. Cain and Mr. Myles H. Tanenbaum each received 2,500 stock options and 2,500 dividend equivalents rights pursuant to the terms of the Plan.
+The stock options granted pursuant to this Plan were granted with an exercise price of \$18.625 per share representing the closing sale price of the Trust's shares of beneficial interest on the New York Stock

-Tanenbaum, Mr. James E. Dalton, Jr. and Mr. Miles L. Berger each received 2,500 stock options and 2,500 dividend equivalents rights pursuant to the terms of the Plan.
-The stock options granted pursuant to this Plan were granted with an exercise price of \$18.625 per share representing the closing sale price of the Trust's shares of beneficial interest on the New York Stock Exchange on June 23, 1997.
+Exchange on June 23, 1997.
 Also during 1997, Mr. Kirk E. Gorman was granted 2,500 shares of beneficial interest issued in connection with the 1988 Key Employees' Restricted Share Purchase Plan.
 The restrictions on one-third of these shares lapse on each of the three, four and five year anniversary dates from the date of grant.
 The value of these shares as of December 31, 1998 was \$49,063 based on the closing sale price of the Trust's shares on that date.
 No awards were made in 1996.
-During 1998, 5,000 stock options and 5,000 dividend equivalent rights were granted to an officer of the Trust at an exercise price of \$18.375 per share, representing the closing sale price of the Trust's shares of beneficial interest on the date of grant.
+During 1998, the Trust granted the following stock options and dividend equivalent rights pursuant to the terms of the 1997 Incentive Plan: (i) 2,500 stock options and 2,500 dividend equivalent rights were granted to Mr. James E. Dalton, Jr. at an exercise price of \$21.4375 per share; (ii) 2,500 stock options and 2,500 dividend equivalent rights were granted to Mr. Miles L. Berger at an exercise price of \$19.625 per share, and; (iii) 5,000 stock options and 5,000 dividend equivalent rights were granted to an officer of the Trust at an exercise price of \$18.375 per share.
+The exercise price of the stock options granted during 1998 represented the closing sale price of the Trust's shares of beneficial interest on the date of grant.